PowerUP Scholarship

 Fundraising

-Thanks to the incredible generosity of 75 individual donors and our sponsors— Razorhorse (Black Belt sponsor), Tom & Debbie Avery (Brown Belt sponsors), and AODocs and Southeast Pet (Blue Belt sponsors)—we raised over $150,000 in scholarship funds in Tom’s honor.
+Thanks to the incredible generosity of 75 individual donors and our sponsors— Razorhorse (Black Belt sponsor), Tom & Debbie Avery and Mike Kohlsdorf (Brown Belt sponsors), and AODocs and Southeast Pet (Blue Belt sponsors)—we raised over $150,000 in scholarship funds in Tom’s honor.
 Additionally thanks to Mark Monroe and Moe’s Southwest Grill for generously providing lunch for all scholars and families attending the tournament, making the day even more memorable for our community.
 These funds will provide scholarships for students in need, expanding access to PowerUP’s transformative mentorship programs.

 We are deeply grateful to everyone who donated, volunteered, and attended the event.
 With each tournament, we are carrying forward Tom’s legacy, empowering and inspiring our youth to reach new heights.